rydmike/rydmike.github.io/blog_theming_guide.md

 What colors and `TextTheme` styles are used by Flutter's widget by default?

 This is a good question.
-Currently they follow the Material 2 design guide defaults, and will eventually move to follow the Material 3 design guide defaults.
+Currently, they follow the Material 2 design guide defaults, and will eventually move to follow the Material 3 design guide defaults.

 When it comes to default color usage in Material 3, the design guide does not really yet cover all the details.
 When widgets start adopting the Material 3 style when you set `ThemeData.useMaterial3` to true, we will be able to both see and check in the source what the new defaults really are.

-Saying that components use M2 and M3 defaults as their colors is not really an easy to use answer in my opinion either.
-As a future update for this guide, I plan to add a cross reference table that lists color defaults for different widgets.
+Saying that components use M2 and M3 defaults as their colors, is not really an easy-to-use answer in my opinion either.
+As a future update for this guide, I plan to add a cross-reference table that lists color defaults for different widgets.
 As defined in Material 2, Material 3, FlexColorScheme with no component themes and with them enabled.
 Hunting for the color defaults in the Flutter SDK source code is possible, but it is a bit tedious.
 A table listing them "as implemented" in the source code, would be very helpful.

 ## Extended Themes?

-You can make custom inherited themes for your custom widgets as well, you can even extend Flutter's theme.
+You can make custom inherited themes for your custom widgets as well.
+You can even extend Flutter's theme.
 We won't be going into that in this guide, not in this version at least.
-In later revisions to this guide I might add some examples of these possibilities too.
+In later revisions to this guide, I might add some examples of these possibilities too.

-However, if you are interested in it right now, then this [article by Didier Boelens](https://www.didierboelens.com/2020/05/material-textstyle-texttheme/) is very good and one of my favorite ones on the topic.
-It is based on older not null safe version of Dart and Flutter, but its principles are still the same.
+However, if you are interested in it right now, then this [article by Didier Boelens](https://www.didierboelens.com/2020/05/material-textstyle-texttheme/) is excellent and one of my favorite ones on the topic.
+It is based on an older not null safe version of Dart and Flutter, but its principles are still the same.

 ## Custom TextThemes?

-Another thing I frequently look up in Flutter SDK code is the `TextTheme` and which text style is used where by what widget.
+Another thing I frequently look up in Flutter SDK code is the `TextTheme` and which text style is used where, by what widget.
 The main place to find this out is in the Flutter source code.
-I might consider adding a cross reference table for this as well.
+I might consider adding a cross-reference table for this as well.

-The article above also contains an older Excel cross reference table of what TextTheme TextStyle is used as default style by each Flutter Widget.
+The article above also contains an older Excel cross-reference table of what TextTheme TextStyle is used as default style by each Flutter Widget.
 Since the article is a bit aged, some of them might have changed, but I don't think so.
-There are however some newer widgets that are not covered, simply because they did not exist when the article was written.
-For the same reason it also does not contain a cross reference of the new M3 style with the past M2 styles.
+There are, however, some newer widgets that are not covered, simply because they did not exist when the article was written.
+For the same reason, it also does not contain a cross-reference of the new M3 style with the past M2 styles.

 You can find an image comparing the new Material 3 with the Material 2 text styles in this Flutter issue [#89853](https://github.com/flutter/flutter/issues/89853).
 For easy reference, here is the same image borrowed from the above source: